ms/buildtogether.tech/design/index.md

 ```

 {: .continue}
-Programs intended for widespread use are full of assertions: 10-20% of the code
+Programs intended for widespread use are full of assertions: 10--20% of the code
-they contain are there to check that the other 80-90% are working correctly.
+they contain are there to check that the other 80--90% are working correctly.

-## Unit Testing {#testing-unit}
+## Unit Testing

 Catching errors is good, but preventing them is better, so responsible
 programmers test their code.
 As the name suggests, a <span g="unit_test">unit